RajsimmanRavi/Elascale_secure/README.md

 ## Contact

-If you have any questions or comments, please email me at: rajsimmanr@savinetwork.ca
+If you have any questions or comments, please email me at: rajsimmanr@gmail.com